indigo-iam/iam-deployment-test/README.md

-# iam-deployment-test
+# IAM deployment test code

-Run INDIGO IAM deployment test on Kubernetes.
+Provides docker images and logic to run IAM deployment and integration test automatically on k8s and travis.